mhaslehner/classification-CNN-medical-Kaggle/README.md

 contains 625 images.
 For each class, the images are split into 425 training, 100 validation and 100 test images.

-We vary the number of nodes in the densely connected classifier as well as the dropout regularization threshold.
+I vary the number of nodes in the densely connected classifier as well as the dropout regularization threshold.